 What If the Primary Care Doctor Refuses to See the Victim after a Car Crash?

 It's hard to know who to see after a car accident injury, especially if the victim's primary care doctor doesn't want to be part of the situation.
-The doctor's practice might not want to bill the insurance company or feel uncomfortable treating injuries when they might be called by an auto accident attorney in Nashville to testify in court or provide a deposition.
+The doctor's practice might not want to bill the insurance company or feel uncomfortable treating injuries when they might be called by an auto accident attorney to testify in court or provide a deposition.

 If a doctor refuses to see the victim, that doesn't mean medical care isn't warranted or needed.
 There are a few options in this case: